Autonomous Agent Organization

 Competitive Analysis

-Profiles competitors (Adobe, Contentful, Optimizely, Storyblok) against Sitecore with factual SWOT analysis, version tables, and ecosystem assessment.
+Profiles competing platforms with factual SWOT analysis, version tables, and ecosystem assessment.
 Supplier of downstream PM synthesis.

 Product Management Track